gtvj/gtvj.github.io/objectives-2021.md

 ## Professional development

 Very broadly, I'd like to be a better lead developer at the end of 2021 than I am at the start.
-The term 'better' in this context means being more capable of delivering user value effectively and efficiently, and to comminicate the 'why' and 'how' of doing so to others.
+I'm defining 'better' in this context to mean being more capable of delivering user value effectively and efficiently, and to communicate the 'why' and 'how' of doing so to others.
+The two areas of focus are:

+* the new stack we'll be using at work (both front end and back end)
+* broader professional and personal effectiveness skills

 **Current objectives**: